- About this sector

 - Integrity and approachability, as managers and staff must feel able to discuss sensitive and confidential issues with you.

 HR experience is not essential but is often a distinct advantage.
-Large multi-national organisations in a broad range of sectors offer HR internships such as Nestle, Lloyds TSB, EDF Energy, J.P.Morgan, P&G and Goldman Sachs.
+Large multi-national organisations in a broad range of sectors offer HR internships such as Jaguar Land Rover, Nestle, Lloyds TSB, EDF Energy, J.P.Morgan, P&G and Goldman Sachs.
 Some work placement opportunities are also advertised on CareerConnect.

 In the case of smaller organisations, you will need to adopt a ‘speculative’ approach, sending your CV and cover letter to potential employers.
 Don’t wait for advertisements to appear, think about your network of contacts and how they could help you.
 Any form of business experience is useful, so think laterally.

-Vacancies are advertised on the individual organisation websites, as well as journals and newspapers.
-Check our website, particularly in Michaelmas Term.
+Vacancies are advertised on the individual organisation websites, as well as in journals and newspapers.
+Larger organisations usually hire for their HR Graduate programmes during the “Milkround”, so check the websites of the firms you are interested in early, to confirm the dates and deadlines.
 Vacancies may appear under other sectors as well as HR, e.g. General Management, Administration, or the sector of the organisations main business, for example an HR vacancy at a bank may well come under the finance sector.
-Recruitment consultancies will advertise vacancies throughout the year; you could try Hays, Michael Page, Frazer Jones, Changeboard or Digby Morgan.
+Recruitment consultancies will advertise vacancies throughout the year; you could try Reed, Hays, Michael Page, Frazer Jones, Changeboard or Digby Morgan.

 Speak to HR professionals at all kinds of recruitment fairs and employer presentations and build your network of useful contacts.
 Look for vacancies at lower levels within HR that will allow you to work your way up.
 Target HR consultancies that regularly advertise.
 Look also in the main professional journals Personnel Today and People Management.